 The advanced section shows you raw data which hasn’t been processed.

 - Green chart: The upper chart shows you the % of green per day: each day is one grey bar.

 - Blue chart: The lower part is your participation: each day is one grey bar.

-- You can zoom in to different time periods, either by pressing the buttons, or using the slider.
+- Zoom in to different time periods, either by pressing the buttons or using the slider.

-- You can also download the data as an excel file (.csv) to correlate with other company KPI’s like production, revenue, etc.
+- Download the data as an excel file (.csv) to correlate with other company KPI’s like productivity, absenteeism, employee turnover, revenue, etc.

 Who should have admin access?

-This person should have admin access so s/he can get insights to how people react to the actions you take, receive weekly email updates and verify how the Mood KPI develops.
+This person should have admin access so s/he can get insights into how people react to the actions you take, receive weekly email updates and verify how the Mood KPI develops.